ichinco/math_notes/_posts/2016-12-18-go-patterns.md

   entirely in the test code/binary itself; the correctness of tests is wholly determined by code and code alone

-Whatever the benefits may be, the `os.Open` is an archetype example for any library function whose (potentially complicated) behaviours are driven by external states that can be mocked, and whose outputs are readily usable data structures or interface objects.
-Other examples include `rand.Float32`, `gocql.RandomUUID`, or `s3.New`.
+Whatever the benefits may be, the `os.Open` is an archetypical example of any library function whose (potentially complicated) behaviours are driven by external states that can be mocked, and whose outputs are readily usable data structures or interface objects.
+Other examples include `rand.Float32`, `time.Now`, or `s3.New`.

 ### Refactoring Pattern